IN PERSON PASSPORT APPLICATIONS BY APPOINTMENT ONLY

 - Photocopies of Citizenship Proof and ID (front and back)

 - Passport photo - one 2 inch by 2 inch color photo with a solid white background.
-Photos available at Wright County Recorder's Office (see payment options for further information)
+PHOTO SERVICE NOT CURRENTLY AVAILABLE AT THE GOVERNMENT CENTER

 - Both parents must be present when submitting an application for a minor under the age of 16 and have a valid ID such as a driver's license or passport.
 A minor under the age of 16 that has previously had a US Passport must submit the certified birth certificate and passport when application is made to renew a passport.
 Applicants ages 16 and 17 must have one parent present to sign the application and show a valid ID.